hackelite01/mailguard/README.md

 [![Py Version](https://img.shields.io/badge/Python-3.8.5-green.svg)](https://shields.io/)

 <br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A forensic tool to make analysis of email headers easy to aid in the quick discovery of the attacker.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This is a forensic tool designed to facilitate the analysis of email headers, streamlining the process of identifying attackers swiftly.

 # Table of Contents